 Pristine beaches, ancient rainforests, charming outback towns, alpine mountains – NSW knows how to serve up amazing landscapes.
-And whether you’re after an easy weekend getaway or a longer family-friendly trip to tackle over the long summer holidays, there’s a road trip to match.
+And whether you’re after an easy weekend getaway or a longer family-friendly trip, there’s a road trip to match.
 Here are five of the best.

 Sydney to Kiama

 Awe-inspiring views and salty air will be your almost-constant companions on the road from Sydney to Kiama.
 Pack a picnic lunch, then set off, driving 45 minutes south to the Royal National Park where you can lay out a blanket at Reids Flat picnic area.
 This riverside spot is just the place to idle away an hour or two (there are gas barbecues for those keen on cooking up sausage sangas).
 Before you leave, take a quick dip in the Hacking River.

 Next up?
 A bushwalk on one of the national park’s many walking tracks, or hop back in the car and head to Stanwell Park to drive along the 665-metre-long Sea Cliff Bridge, which gives the feeling of being suspended over the Pacific Ocean.
 In under an hour you’ll be in Wollongong, where you can spend the afternoon on the beach.
 Pop in to Levendi for a fish and chip dinner, then pull up stumps at the popular Wollongong Surf Leisure Resort.

 On day two, stop off at Nan Tien Temple on your way out of town – it’s the largest Buddhist shrine in the Southern Hemisphere – make a booking to secure your spot.
 Then finish your journey in the coastal town of Kiama, home to the famous blowhole.
 It will delight the kids as it blasts seawater some 30 metres into the air (yes, you’re bound to get sprayed).
 From here, it’s less than two hours up the M1 back to Sydney.